chrisg2/snaptest-dotnet/docs/CreatingAndUpdatingSnapshots.md

 SnapTest is able to automatically create snapshots which are missing, or refresh existing snapshots based on the actual results.
 The following sections describe how this is managed.

-> __TIP__: If a snapshot is refreshed or created when running a test, the snapshot comparison is deemed to pass.
+> __TIP__: If a snapshot is refreshed or created when running a test, the snapshot match is deemed to pass.

 ## Automatically creating missing snapshots

 Run tests with the `SNAPTEST_CREATE_MISSING_SNAPSHOTS` environment variable set to any non-blank value to automatically create any snapshots that are missing.
-Snapshots will be created with the actual values which are passed in to the snapshot comparison operations that are performed by the test run.
+Snapshots will be created with the actual values which are passed in to the snapshot match operations that are performed by the test run.

 For example: